MicrosoftDocs/OfficeDocs-SharePoint/migration/create-a-user-mapping-file-for-data-content-migration.md

 - SPMigration
 search.appverid: MET150
 ms.assetid: 28c42985-1fd6-49d6-b9c5-b7f35e83efa1
-description: "Create a user mapping file for data content migration while using the SharePoint Migration Tool."
+description: "Create a user mapping file for data content migration while using the SharePoint Online Migration Tool."
 ---

 # Create a user mapping file for data content migration

-This article shows how to create a user mapping file to use with the SharePoint Migration Tool (SPMT).
+This article shows how to create a user mapping file to use with the SharePoint Online Migration Tool (SPMT).

 SPMT lets you migrate your files from SharePoint on-premises document libraries or on-premises file shares and move them to Microsoft 365.
 It's free to Microsoft 365 users.